Pranav-Rama/M2-Robotics-Project/Readme.md

 ## How to create a navigation program with a set of waypoints using Rviz<br>
-_Objective_: Create a program that allows the Turtlebot3 to navigate within the environment following a set of waypoints.
-Waypoints locations are presented on the next page.<br>
+_Objective_: Create a program that allows the Turtlebot3 to navigate within the environment following a set of waypoints. <br>
 <br>
 _Execution_: The next task is to create a program that allows the Turtlebot3 to navigate within the environment following a set of waypoints.
 Waypoints locations are presented on the below figures.
 <p align="center">